benjaminselfridge/model-checking/doc/ModelChecking2.md

 In this section, we'll define a simple, Turing-complete imperative language with variable assignments and conditional gotos.
-The language will be implemented as a *shallowly embedded domain-specific language (eDSL)* in Haskell; we won't be writing a lexer or parser, and we won't even be writing an expression or statement evaluator, because expressions and statements in our language constructs will *themselves* be functions which directly evaluate and modify (respectively) the environment.
+The language will be implemented as a *shallowly-embedded domain-specific language (eDSL)* in Haskell; we won't be writing a lexer or parser, and we won't even be writing an expression or statement evaluator, because expressions and statements in our language constructs will *themselves* be functions which directly evaluate and modify (respectively) the environment.

-In our language, a program is a sequence of commands, each of which does one of the following two things:
+In our language, a program is a sequence of statements.
+There are two kinds of statements:

-1. Modify the global variable environment
+1.  `Modify`: modify the global variable environment (e.g. assign a variable to a value)
-2. Test a condition; if it's true, go to the given line number
+2.  `IfGoto`: test a condition; if it's true, go to the given line number

 The *global variable environment*, or just *environment*, is an assignment of values to a set of variables.
 It doesn't particularly